Further Investigation of the Survivability of Code Technical Debt Items: Discussion

 \subsection{General Findings}

 Our empirical analyses reveal the unpredictable nature of the survivability of code TDIs in software systems.
-Generally, software quality practitioners aim to remove TDIs as soon as possible as demonstrated by our analysis.
-There is a $23.08\%$ chance that the investigated code TDIs survive until $100$ days ($35.17\%$ chance that the investigated code TDIs survive until $100$ commits), although code TDIs can survive in the code-base much longer.
-The survivability of the issues range from $0$ to $637$ days for the industrial systems and $0$ to $4,280$ days for open-source systems.
+The survivability of the issues ranges from $0$ to $2,283$ days for the industrial systems and $0$ to $6,656$ days for open-source systems.

-Even though the median for all systems stay below $100$ days, the TD mitigation strategies to remove code TDIs seem to be more effective in industrial systems as compared to open-source systems.
+The median for the industrial system stay below $100$ days; therefore, the TD mitigation strategies to remove code TDIs seem to be more effective in industrial systems as compared to open-source systems.
 Our results also suggest that, for open-source systems, when code TDIs remain in the system after $100$ days, they can survive for a long time in the system.
-A similar behavior can be observed when analyzing the number of survived commits, which ranges from $1$ to $1,126$ commits for the industrial systems and $1$ to $6,164$ commits for open-source systems.
+Similar behaviour can be observed when analysing the number of survived commits, which ranges from $1$ to $2,881$ commits for the industrial systems and $1$ to $31,690$ commits for open-source systems.
+Our results are aligned with the findings of Digkas~et~al. \cite{digkas2017evolution}.
+In their paper, the authors present the monotonic upward trend growing TD over time in open source systems from the Apache Software Foundation.
+The monotonic upward trend is a sign that the code TDIs survive for longer periods in the systems under investigation.

-TD mitigation strategies seem to be more effective removing TDIs in industrial settings in terms of number of survived commits as well.
-We also observe that the system size does affect the survivability of code TDIs, i.e., the bigger the system, the longer they probably survive (See Table~\ref{tab:case_inf}).
-Regarding the commits, code TDIs are removed very close to the $100^{th}$ commit.
-As discussed in Section~\ref{sec:tdi_system_analysis}, regardless of the system under study, code TDIs that survive past the ${100}^{th}$ day threshold might survive for longer duration which confirms the finding in the study by Tufano et~al. \cite{tufano2017and}.
+TD mitigation strategies seem to be more effective in removing TDIs in industrial settings in terms of the number of survived commits as well.
+As discussed before, regardless of the system under study, code TDIs that survive past the ${100}^{th}$ day threshold might survive much longer, confirming the finding in the study by Tufano et~al. \cite{tufano2017and}.

+However, we observed patterns that contrast what was found in previous research studies.
+We found that: